mechanical-ink/calavera-reusable-actions/docs/set-default-labels.md

 ## Inputs

-The action has the following inputs:
+The action has the following inputs.

-### should-delete-labels

-This is an optional `boolean` input that is `false` by default.
-If set to `true`, the action will delete any existing labels that are not listed in the JSON file mentioned previously.

 ### Required inputs